 The Best Time to Visit Yosemite National Park

 From Spring to Fall there isn’t really a bad time to visit Yosemite.
 But depending on what you are looking for, one season could be preferred over the other.

 Spring in Yosemite is when you’ll find lush green grass, fresh blooms and cascading waterfalls roaring with the fresh melt of winter’s snow.
 This is my personal favorite time to visit Yosemite National Park.

 Summer is the most popular time to visit the park.
 Temperatures are high, waterfalls are still flowing, and the snow is long gone opening up even the highest altitude trails to avid hikers.
-This time of year Yosemite accommodation is hard to come by and the park is at it’s busiest, and between 20 May 2022 and 30 September 2022, there is a peak-hours reservation system in place.
+This time of year Yosemite accommodation is hard to come by, the park is at it’s busiest, and between 20 May 2022 and 30 September 2022, there is a peak-hours reservation system in place.
 Check out the FAQs for all the information about obtaining a permit.